 So what did our ancient ancestors do to make sure they’d never get kicked out of the tribe?
 They made sure they had skill.
 They got better at hunting, or making tools, or storytelling.
 They practiced and learned and got better.

-Like anything else in life, we build our confidence by getting better at it, and the best way to get better at anything is simply to do it, as much as possible.
-Fear of public speaking is a fear about performance, and the best way to get better at anything is by training yourself and by doing it, by practicing it, over and over.
+Like anything else in life, we build our confidence by getting better at it, and the best way to get better at anything is simply to do it as much as possible.
+Fear of public speaking is a fear of performance.
+Train yourself, and you’ll learn by doing.

-And even experienced speakers can feel that fear of not performing well.
+Rest assured, even experienced public speakers can feel that fear of not performing well.
 It’s usually a sign of under-preparation.
 Confident speakers, regardless of experience, are usually the ones who’ve prepared, the ones who’ve practiced, who know their material and who have rehearsed it well.

 So study actively on getting better at presentation skills, and prepare properly whenever you do need to make a presentation.
 Then you can face your tribe much better.
 And of course, doing will always beat studying.
-So the best way to fight that fear is by facing it.
-You need to get out there and deliver as many presentations as possible.
+Fight that fear is by facing it, not reading about facing it.
+Get out there and deliver as many presentations as possible.

 Raise your hand whenever you have a chance to present!

 Why?
-Because it’s fun, but also because it makes me better!
-It contributes to my career success and helps me to help others.
+Because it’s fun and it makes me better!
+Because it contributes to my career success and helps me to help others.

 Because it’s necessary.